brentquackenbush/notes-on-system-design/currency_exchange/README.md

 - **Handling Data Anomalies**:
   - Prevents "dirty writes" and race conditions, common in non-ACID compliant databases, ensuring reliable and consistent transaction processing.

+### Leveraging Cache

+Let's talk about giving our system a turbo boost.
+How?
+By smartly caching currency rates.
+Imagine this: every time someone asks for a currency rate, we go out and fetch it from the Forex market.
+That's a lot of trips for something that changes just a few times a day, right?

+#### Enter Redis: Our Caching Superhero
+- **Why Redis?** It's like having a super-fast memory bank.
+Redis stores data right where we can access it instantly.
+This means we can remember the latest currency rates without having to ask the Forex market every time.
+- **Staying Up-to-Date**: We'll make sure our Redis cache doesn't hold onto outdated rates for too long.
+It's all about giving you the freshest data without the wait.
+- **Plan B**: Missed the rate in our cache?
+No worries, we'll fetch it and remember it for next time.

+In short, by using Redis, we're not only speeding things up but also making sure you always get the latest and greatest rates without unnecessary delays.
+Fast, efficient, and smart - that's how we like it!

+### Supercharging Our System with Apache Kafka

+Hello Team!
+Let’s explore how Apache Kafka, our data handling powerhouse, is driving efficiency in our currency exchange platform.

+#### Kafka: The Heartbeat of Our Messaging System

+- **The Heavy Lifter**: Kafka is our go-to for managing the deluge of messages, adept at handling billions seamlessly – vital for our Money Transfer and Currency Exchange operations.
+- **Reliability is Key**: Kafka's distributed setup ensures we're always up, avoiding any service interruptions.
+- **Speed is King**: For real-time data streaming and quick transaction processing, Kafka is unbeatable.
+- **Seamless Communication**: Kafka ensures smooth, orderly messaging across services like Account Management and Currency Exchange.

+#### Kafka in Action

+- **Money Transfer Service**: Kafka meticulously queues and processes each money transfer request, guaranteeing efficient and orderly handling.
+- **Currency Exchange Service**: Acting like a real-time news channel, Kafka disseminates current currency exchange rates, ensuring our customers get the best deals.
+- **Account Management Service**: Kafka meticulously records every account activity, aiding in accurate auditing and compliance.

+#### Our Kafka Strategy

+- **Producers and Consumers**: Our services communicate seamlessly with Kafka, ensuring a synchronized flow of information.
+- **Stream Processing**: Kafka isn't just about messaging; it's a whiz at real-time data analysis, making sense of our operations on the go.

+With Kafka, we’re not just keeping pace – we’re setting the pace in the financial tech world.